Graehm/unit-1-project/README.md

+need help w/:
-1.--why is turn toggle interferring with screen options 2.--change h1 message from intial to after first turn is taken(having issues)
+1.--why is turn toggle interferring with screen options 2.-- AI randomized function

-next things:
+fix things:
-1-- computer AI randomized function
-3-- render the score board with f counter.
+1- h1 message fix: add as initial render, and if else statement for board being clicked 2- play again btn fix add function
+3- fix flexbox

+To Do:
-4-- best 3 of 5 f counter
+best 3 of 5 0f coutner or hack
+score board updates